mkcms/bdx/README.md

     bdx index -d ./build

 The indexer will only index files changed since last run.
+With `--exclude` option you can choose directories/glob patterns to ignore.

 When indexing a large repository when a lot of files have changed, it's often better to use `--delete` option, to completely rebuild the index.
 Removing